 Air Seychelles

-“Baby bassinets may be requested for infants up to 6 months of age and not weighing more than 11kg / 25 lbs.
+“Baby bassinets may be requested for infants up to 6 months of age.
 Bassinets are subject to availability.
 Requests should be made at the time of reservation.”

 Air Transat